 We can ONLY accept the completed Adobe Acrobat PDF documents.
 Images are NOT acceptable.

 You may need to update your PDF reader software in order to complete the I-131a form.
 We recommend the free version of Adobe Acrobat PDF Reader.

 - Pay the fee for the I-131A online in ELIS – The fee of $575.00 must be paid online prior to your appointment.
 There is no other method of payment.

 Click here to pay online.
 Be sure to read the instructions before you apply, as the fee is non-refundable.

-- Photocopy of your valid passport photo page.
+- Attach a scanned PDF (Acrobat Reader) copy of your valid foreign passport photo page; and

 - Your valid foreign passport;